 Classic Pecan Snowball Cookies are the perfect treat for your holiday cookie platter.
-Best of all, these popular favorites come together so easy.
-Made with a buttery, melt in your mouth shortbread base with chopped pecans and covered with powdered sugar.
+These crowd pleasers come together so easily.
+Made with a melt in your mouth shortbread base, chopped pecans and covered with powdered sugar.
+Includes video tutorial.

 Snowballs, Russian Tea Cakes, Mexican Wedding Cookies, Butterballs – these cookies have so many variations and names.
 No matter what you call them, they always remind me of Christmas and are a must for any cookie platter.